-Disclosure/Assumption Assessed Financial Risk Impact of High Financial Risk L Assumptions L ∟evel Jncertainty of Financial Impact and Sensitivity for Assumption with High Level of Uncertainty/Risk Borrowings: New borrowings to be considered for capital works where required.
+Disclosure/Assumption Assessed Financial Risk Level Uncertainty of Financial Impact and Sensitivity for Assumption with High Level of Uncertainty/Risk Borrowings: New borrowings to be considered for capital works where required.
 High If the Shire is not able to secure borrowings in the future, the likely impact will be the cancellation or postponement of related asset acquisitions leading to a reduction in service levels over the short to medium term.
 Low Not assessed as high level of uncertainty.
 Employee Entitlements: It has been assumed the Shire will be in a position to meet its obligations in relation to employee entitlements.
 Medium Not assessed as high financial risk.
 Low Not assessed as high level of uncertainty.